You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 As a general guide:

-• 85-93%: Typical range for mid-sized practices.
-There's room to improve, and even a few points of improvement will show up clearly on the bottom line.
+- 85-93%: Typical for mid-sized practices.
+There's room to improve, and even a few percentage points will show up clearly on the bottom line.

-• Below 85%: Worth investigating urgently.
-You're likely dealing with a combination of under-recording, excessive write-offs, and pricing misalignment.
+- Below 85%: Worth investigating urgently.
+You're likely dealing with a combination of under-tracking, excessive write-offs, and pricing misalignment.

-Keep in mind: a high realization rate achieved by pressuring staff to underreport their hours isn't a real improvement.
+One caveat: a high realization rate achieved by pressuring staff to underreport their hours isn't a real improvement.
 It just moves the problem underground.
-Accurate time recording is the foundation for any meaningful realization metric.
+Accurate time tracking is the foundation for any meaningful realization metric.

 This is the root of most realization problems, and it often goes unnoticed because the data itself is wrong.

-Research from Profitable Partners found that 15% of client work never makes it into the time recording system at all.
-That's not write-offs or discounts; it's work that gets done but never gets a chance to be billed because nobody recorded it.
+Research from Profitable Partners found that 15% of client work never makes it into the time tracking system at all.
+That's not write-offs or discounts — it's work that gets done but never gets a chance to be billed because nobody logged it.

 The reasons are predictable: staff wait until Friday to fill in timesheets and can't remember Monday's work.
 People stop the timer during "quick" client calls and forget to restart it.
 Junior team members feel pressure to keep their hours within budgeted amounts and quietly absorb overruns.